 Be prepared in the event of an emergency situation.
 Know and rehearse your emergency procedures before they are needed.
 With the parachute on, sit in your cockpit and fasten your lap and shoulder belts.
 Be certain these are over your parachute harness.
 Wear gloves, helmet and goggles, even headphones if you normally use them.
 Mentally organize your bailout procedure.
 Inspect your cockpit for projections or sharp edges that may damage the parachute, or injure you.
 Consider canopy ejection, oxygen disconnect, or other requirements that you may be faced with.
 All these things take time, and an emergency leaves you little time for errors.
-Generally, you are better off staying with the aircraft if it's controllable.
+Generally, you are better off staying with the aircraft if it is controllable.
 However, your margin of safety is reduced as time passes evaluating your situation.
-With time, many predicaments can get worse.
+With time many situations can get worse.
 Make your decision quickly because all these actions consume altitude.

-1.12 How to get out of the aircraft
+1.12 How to Get Out of the Aircraft

-It boils down to two things: Get clear of the aircraft, then pull your ripcord.
-In that order.
+There are only two steps to remember when you must leave your aircraft.
+1) Get clear of the aircraft, 2) then pull your ripcord, in that order.
 If the parachute begins to open while you're still aboard, the wind may inflate it, dragging you out or into the tail.
 Also, it may entangle with the aircraft.
-There are no other hard or fast rules - the craft may be tumbling, spinning, or inverted.
+There are no other rules - the aircraft may be tumbling, spinning, or inverted.
 Simply get yourself out any way you can.
 Clear the aircraft and pull your ripcord immediately.
 There is enough oxygen to breath and you'll be descending into denser air.

-1.13 How to open your Parachute
+1.13 How to Open Your Parachute